doitsujin/dxvk/README.md

 # DXVK

-A Vulkan-based translation layer for Direct3D 9/10/11 which allows running 3D applications on Linux using Wine.
+DXVK is a Vulkan-based translation layer for Direct3D 9/10/11 for running 3D applications on Linux using Wine.

-For the current status of the project, please refer to the [project wiki](https://github.com/doitsujin/dxvk/wiki).
+For project status, please refer to the project [Wiki](https://github.com/doitsujin/dxvk/wiki).

-The most recent development builds can be found [here](https://github.com/doitsujin/dxvk/actions/workflows/artifacts.yml?query=branch%3Amaster).
+Access the most recent development builds  [here](https://github.com/doitsujin/dxvk/actions/workflows/artifacts.yml?query=branch%3Amaster) and release builds [here](https://github.com/doitsujin/dxvk/releases).

-Release builds can be found [here](https://github.com/doitsujin/dxvk/releases).

 ## How to use
-In order to install a DXVK package obtained from the [release](https://github.com/doitsujin/dxvk/releases) page into a given wine prefix, copy or symlink the DLLs into the following directories as follows, then open `winecfg` and manually add DLL overrides for `d3d11`, `d3d10core`, `dxgi`, and `d3d9`:
+To install a DXVK package obtained from the [release page](https://github.com/doitsujin/dxvk/releases) into a given wine prefix, copy or symlink the DLLs into the following directories as follows, then open `winecfg` and manually add DLL overrides for `d3d11`, `d3d10core`, `dxgi`, and `d3d9`:
 ```
 WINEPREFIX=/path/to/wineprefix
 cp x64/*.dll $WINEPREFIX/drive_c/windows/system32